Saturday, March 25, 2023

 6. Ubuntu uses Debian-based software like .deb files and Apt-get.
 Fedora, on the other hand, uses RedHat-based software like Flatpak, RPM files, and Yum.

-Fedora vs Ubuntu: Head to Head Comparison
+Fedora vs Ubuntu: Head-to-Head Comparison

 We have summarized the Linux Fedora vs Ubuntu differences in a table form to help you understand more quickly.